 During the fourth quarter of 2016, there were changes in the Company's internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
-The prior immaterial errors were noted in connection with the annual audit of the Company's consolidated financial statements for the fiscal year ended December 31, 2016.
-Management has corrected these errors in this Form 10-K for the fiscal year ended December 2016.
-The Annual Report on Form 10-K for the fiscal year ended December 31, 2016, includes the restatement of the Company's previously filed Consolidated Balance Sheets and the related Consolidated Statements of Earnings, Comprehensive Income, Shareholders' Equity and Cash Flows for the fiscal years ended December 31, 2014 and 2015, as well as the revised quarterly results of operations for the periods ended March 31, June 30, and September 30, 2016.
-See Notes 21 and 22 to the Company's Consolidated Financial Statements for the Years Ended December 31, 2016, 2015 and 2014.
+Two of the prior errors were determined to be immaterial errors and were noted in connection with the annual audit of the Company's consolidated financial statements for the fiscal year ended December 31, 2016.
+The other two errors were discovered as a result of a review of current accounting policies and were determined to be material errors.
+Management has corrected these errors in this Form 10-K/A for the fiscal year ended December 2016.
+See Notes 21 and 22 to the Company's Consolidated Financial Statements.

-The Company has remediated the material weaknesses described above, including implementing additional measures to remediate the underlying causes that gave rise to the material weaknesses.
-The following remediation steps are among the measures currently being implemented at the time of this filing by management: (i) a thorough review of the accounting department to ensure that the areas of responsibilities are properly matched to the staff competences and that the lines of communication and processes are as effective as possible; and (ii) a thorough review of the processes and procedures used in the Company's accounting.
+The Company is implementing measures to remediate the underlying causes that gave rise to the material weaknesses.
+The following remediation steps are among the measures currently being implemented at the time of this filing by management: (i) a thorough review of the accounting department to ensure that the staff has the appropriate training and the level of reviews are commensurate with the complexity of the accounting; and (ii) a thorough review of the processes and procedures used in the Company's accounting policies and the implementation of those policies.